Want to teach in Australian schools?

 Approval to teach.
 When teachers have the required years of study, they apply to NESA (NSW Education Standards Authority) for accreditation to teach in government or non-government schools.
 Assessment of qualifications is free.

 English Proficiency.
-To become a teacher you need to have a level of English equivalent to 7.5 in IELTS (8 in speaking and listening) or an equivalent other test.
+To become a teacher you need to have a level of English equivalent to 7.5 in IELTS (8 in speaking and listening) or an equivalent other test (e.g. ISLPR).
 All teachers who have any tertiary education that counts towards accreditation in a country where English is not the official language must show evidence of their English language proficiency.
-SICLE also offers advanced English programs to help improve writing and pronunciation.

 FAQs